Colic In Babies: Symptoms, Causes, Treatment, And Remedies

 Avoid caffeine, nuts, dairy products, and chocolate if these seem to trigger your baby’s colic (2).

 A few over-the-counter medications are available that claim to treat colic.
 However, their efficacy and safety are not proven.
-Herbal supplements, such as gripe water, also fall under this category.
+Herbal supplements, such as gripe water for babies, also fall under this category.
 Caution is advised against their intake without a doctor’s approval.

 How To Soothe The Baby And Prevent Colic?